I was heavily addicted to meth for a number of years.

 But it did dry out.

-You can recover from meth addiction.
+If you’re addicted to meth, know that you can recover from meth addiction.
 Your mind can recover.

 But I know that’s not the case for everyone.
 If you’re still struggling with it, get help, get a sponsor, and get out of your head.